Node Setup

 API Settings

-Enable the REST API and set gas prices:
+Enable the REST API and set the minimum gas prices:

 sed -i '/^\[api\]/,/^\[/{s/^enable = false/enable = true/}' ~/.bitsongd/config/app.toml